rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/data-pool/README.md

-# Data ingestion using Spark streaming
+# Data pools in SQL Server 2019 big data cluster

 SQL Server Big Data clusters provide scale-out compute and storage to improve the performance of analyzing any data.
 Data from a variety of sources can be ingested and distributed across data pool instances for analysis.
+In this example, we will insert data from a SQL query into an external table stored in a data pool and query it.

+## Data ingestion using SQL stored procedure

+SQL Server Big Data clusters provide scale-out compute and storage to improve the performance of analyzing any data.
+Data from a variety of sources can be ingested and distributed across data pool instances for analysis.
+In this example, we will insert data from a SQL query into an external table stored in a data pool and query it.

+### Instructions

+1. Connect to SQL Server Master instance.

+1. Execute the .sql script [data-ingestion-sql.sql](data-ingestion-sql.sql).

+## Data ingestion using Spark streaming

 In this example, you are going to use Spark to read and transform data from HDFS and cache it in a data pool.
 Querying the external table created over this aggregated data stored in data pools will be much more efficient than going to the raw data always.

 ### Instructions